yussypu/gavel/docs/technical-deep-dive.md

 normative: limit, market, IOC, FOK, iceberg, primary and market and midpoint pegs, stop and stop limit, self match prevention with three policies, and opening and closing auctions.
-FOK fillability is computed against the displayed book only, before any fill, and the order's SMP policy is coerced to cancel-resting during the sweep so the all-or-none promise cannot break midway.
+FOK fillability is computed against the displayed book only, before any fill, and the order's SMP policy is coerced to cancel resting during the sweep so the all or none promise cannot break midway.

 ## Pegs and the reprice fixed point